PoC-dev/ibmdocs-tools/pdf-prepare.md

 #### Preface
 PDFs found on some InfoCenter CDs are already - kind of - named by document number.
 They usually lack the "version" of the document to still fit into the old PC-DOS 8+3 naming scheme.
 For that, it's not beneficial to use those names compared to the procedure described below.

 Also noteworthy is that some PDFs on said InfoCenter CDs have a size of 0 bytes.
-Sort those out prior to ddoing anything else.
+Sort those out prior to doing anything else.
 ```
 find . -type f -a -name "*.pdf" -a -size 0 -exec rm -v {} \;
 ```